 This course introduces the student to the study of orthopedics in chiropractic practice.
 General orthopedic principles are introduced including the scope of orthopedic and rheumatologic conditions and their relevance to chiropractic practice.
 Emphasis is placed on orthopedics related to the spine, particularly the lower back and neck.
-Experiential sessions provide opportunities for students to learn and practice the skills needed to perform specialized examinations of the spine and musculoskeletal system.
+Experiential sessions provide opportunities for

-Diagnostic and Clinical Sciences III - Clinical Laboratory Diagnosis that can be performed in the office as well as appropriate methods of specimen collection and handling.
+Diagnostic and Clinical Sciences III - Clinical Laboratory Diagnosis

+This course introduces clinical laboratory test interpretation, including hematology, blood chemistry, urinalysis, and serology.
+Students learn the appropriate use of clinical laboratory tests that can be performed in the office as well as appropriate methods of specimen collection and handling.
 Students are introduced to the concepts of test sensitivity and specificity, and normal and abnormal values.